How to Set Up a Company in France

 The vast majority of expatriate small business owners manage quite satisfactorily as a sole trader, using the business tax status of micro-entrepreneur.

-It is a status has been made more attractive of late with a new law that grants automatic protection of the family home against business creditors.
+That status has been made more attractive by a law that grants automatic protection of the family home against business creditors.

 Nevertheless, for a number of different reasons a limited company may be necessary or preferred due to: